CLOSE X

 Aspect investigations

 Aspect investigations focus on specific areas, such as an individual’s or business’s income sources or expenses, which have been identified by HMRC as areas of concern.
-These concerns may arise from anomalies in a taxpayer’s tax return, information received from a third-party source, or it they may have been flagged by HMRC’s risk assessment processes.
+These concerns may arise from anomalies in a taxpayer’s tax return, information received from a third-party source, or they may have been flagged by HMRC’s risk assessment processes.

 Full investigations

 HMRC will conduct a full investigation in circumstances where it holds significant concerns or suspicions of acts of non-compliance or fraud.
 These investigations are deeply comprehensive, often complex, and may involve extensive review, analysis, and interaction between HMRC and the taxpayer.
-Under such investigations, the individuals or business’s income sources, expenses, deductions, tax credits, assets, liabilities, and any other relevant financial transactions are carefully examined to ensure compliance with tax laws and regulations throughout.
+Under such investigations, the individual or business’s income sources, expenses, deductions, tax credits, assets, liabilities, and any other relevant financial transactions are carefully examined to ensure compliance with tax laws and regulations throughout.

-How do I know if HMRC are investigating me?
+How do I know if HMRC is investigating me?

-When commencing any type of tax investigation, HMRC are obliged to write to the taxpayer giving notice that they have opened an enquiry into a tax year.
+When commencing any type of tax investigation, HMRC is obliged to write to the taxpayer giving notice that they have opened an enquiry into a tax year.
 The notice will outline what years are under scrutiny and what authority they have for opening the tax year up for questioning.
-Most enquires will initially be opened under Section 9A of the Taxes Management Act 1970 which is an informal request for information and documentation and holds no statutory weight.
+Most enquiries will initially be opened under Section 9A of the Taxes Management Act 1970 which is an informal request for information and documentation and holds no statutory weight.
 If HMRC do not receive the information that they have asked for in full, they can then further issue a Schedule 36 enquiry, which is a legal request for information and documents.

-What form can a HMRC enquiry take?
+What form can an HMRC enquiry take?

 Section 9A inquiry (S9A)